PwnOfPower/.github/profile/README.md

 This is the official Pwn of Power CTF team.
-Born in 2022 we are motivated people willing to learn about exploiting, reverse engineering, web, and cryptography among others things.
+Born in 2022 we are motivated people willing to learn about exploiting, reverse engineering, web, and cryptography among other things.

 ## What we do?